Multi-view imaging in networked sensing systems: A covariance-based approach

 \section{Conclusion}

-This work investigated the problem of multi-view imaging for extended targets in the environment.
-An advanced two-phase approach was developed to address this problem.
-In Phase I, a novel covariance-based imaging framework was proposed to generate single-view image by jointly estimating effective scattering intensity and grid positions at each receiver.
-Compared to FFT and CS based schemes that aim to estimate high-dimensional instantaneous channels, our covariance-based formulation dramatically reduced the number of variables to be estimated, thereby enabling high-quality imaging even in the scenario with narrowband and small aperture.
-Moreover, after grid optimization, the grid topology is better aligned with target geometries.
-In Phase II, we developed a multi-view fusion strategy to aggregate individual images from all receivers.
-Specifically, we designed an EP-NNI method to map heterogeneous images onto a set of common and finer grids, and formulated an optimization problem to estimate the fused scattering intensity and ``informative'' subset of receivers.
+This work investigated the multi-view imaging problem of extended targets.
+An advanced two-phase framework was developed.
+In Phase I, to recover the single-view image at each RBS, we formulated a penalized ML problem to alternatively estimate the effective scattering intensity for each grid point and update grid shapes to conform to target geometries.
+Compared to FFT and CS based schemes that aim to estimate instantaneous channels, our formulation dramatically reduced the number of variables to be estimated.
+In Phase II, we developed a multi-view fusion strategy to aggregate individual images.
+Specifically, we designed an EP-NNI method to map each heterogeneous single-view image onto a common set of grids, and formulated an optimization problem to estimate the fused scattering intensity and ``informative'' subset of RBSs.